Helena softball advances to Class 6A state tournament - Shelby County Reporter

 The Huskies couldn’t have asked for a better start either after Lexie Bullock rocketed a three-run homer out of the park in the top of the first to give them a 3-0 lead right out of the gate.
 Alana Scott and Ann Marie Stanbridge reached base with a single and walk, respectively, to set the stage for Bullock’s three-run shot.

-Hillcrest answered in the bottom of the bottom of the second on a double from Brooksie Suttles before an RBI single from Nichole Dockery brought her home for the Patriots’ first run.
+Hillcrest answered in the bottom of the second on a double from Brooksie Suttles before an RBI single from Nichole Dockery brought her home for the Patriots’ first run.

 They were still down by two, however, and the hole got deeper in the top of the fourth when the Huskies added three more runs to the lead.